A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Why are chimneys such a big deal?

-Most chimneys are fundamental to the structural integrity of the building, which is why a structural engineer must be involved in planning the chimney breast removal safely to comply with building regulations.
+This highlights why chimneys are often fundamental to a building's structural integrity, and is precisely why a structural engineer must be involved in any chimney breast removal.

 A chimney complete chimney breast still standing amongst the ruins of a house in Bodmin UK demonstrating the structural importance of the chimney breast in removal projects